lorrainemakuyana/react-notepad/README.md

 Are ways to "hook" into state and lifecycle methods of components using only functional components.
 They allow users to stick to using functional components only and improve code readability.

 #### useState() Hook
 Whatever is passed into the <code>useState()</code> function is the initial value of the state.
-The useState() hook returns an array because it is expected to use array destructuring to access the values in the arrays.
+The <code>useState()</code> hook returns an array because it is expected to use array destructuring to access the values in the arrays.

 ```
 import React, { useState } from "react"